riley-wilson/PETKOVIC/README.md

 The vast majority of the data I used to train my models was collected by Jeff Sackman.
 I, and much of the tennis community, are deeply indebted to his work.

-Right now, there is only one file in this repository.
-It's the Selenium scraper I used to gather data Sackman had not released yet.
-It's a scrappy little program which requires some human intervention, but it worked for me.
+Right now, only the Selenium scraper I built to gather data is in the repository.
 I'll release more parts of PETKOVIC shortly.